 About Prairie Homestead

 Abraham Lincoln signed the Homestead Act in 1862 to encourage Western migration.
 Under the Act, homesteaders could purchase 160 acres of land for $18.
-The caveats to ownership were that the homesteader had to be at least 21 years old to file for the land, build a house, grow crops on a small acreage, and keep a residence on the property for five years.
+But there were caveats to land ownership under the Act.
+The homesteader had to be at least 21 years old to file for the land.
+He had to build a house, grow crops on a small acreage, and keep a residence on the property for five years.

-In 1909, Edgar and Alice Brown, along with their son Charles, purchased a tract of land from a previous homesteader and built a sod home near what is now the Badlands National Park.
+In 1909, Edgar and Alice Brown, along with their son Charles, purchased a tract of land from a previous homesteader.
+They built a sod home near what is now the Badlands National Park.
 Edgar was already 55 years old when the family moved there, at a time when life expectancy for a man was under 50 years old.

 Over the next several years, the family built a root cellar, outhouse, chicken coop and barn.
 They also moved an existing claim shack to the property as an addition to the sod house.
 Floors in most of the buildings were dirt.

 It’s hard to imagine living in a sod house on the harsh Plains, but early pioneers made the best of it.
-The house at Prairie Homestead is decorated as it may have been back then, with feminine touches like frilly curtains, checkered tablecloth and patchwork quilts transforming the rustic house into a home.
+The house at Prairie Homestead is decorated as it may have been back then.
+Feminine touches like frilly curtains, checkered tablecloth and patchwork quilts transformed the rustic house into a home.

-Water was a problem in this part of the country, with wells often drying up.
+Water was a problem in this part of the country, as wells often dried up.
 The 30-foot hand-dug well under this hand pump eventually furnished only a few buckets of water per day.

-A few pieces of farm equipment are scattered about the property, and some barnyard animals are kept there today.
-When I visited, chickens roamed the grounds, and a few other animals were in pens.
+Today, a few pieces of farm equipment is scattered about the property.
+Some barnyard animals are kept there, as well.
+When I visited, chickens roamed the grounds.
+A few other animals were in pens.

 White prairie dogs

-The most surprising animals that I saw were white prairie dogs, popping up from holes here and there around the property, reminding me of the Whac-A-Mole arcade game.
+The most surprising animals that I saw were white prairie dogs.
+They popped up from holes here and there around the property, reminding me of the Whac-A-Mole arcade game.
 The prairie dogs were moved to the site with the cooperation of the local Oglala Sioux Native American tribe and are a highlight of the attraction.

 If you visit the Prairie Homestead